Pump Ed 101

 The seminars shown below have been presented to a wide range of audiences over the past twenty years.
 They are updated continuously and the current Power Point versions include lots of Java based animations that can often clarify many of those, otherwise, subtle points.
 My audiences include engineering firms, refineries, utilities, AWWA, WEF, MEA, NGWA, RWA, and other pump oriented organizations.
 Drop me an email if you are interested in an on site seminar or have questions.

-Click below to download the pdf that describes the seminars that are approved for CEU credits in Oregon & Washington.
+Click below to download the pdf that describes the seminars that are approved for CEU credits in Oregon, Washington & Idaho.
 Depending upon the acrediting agency, presentations must be a minimum of one or three hours.
 Half day seminars can be a mix of various one hour presentations.
+Seminars are sponsored by PumpTech and can be presented in Washington, Oregon, Idaho and parts of Montana.

 Return to Categories